wp-plugins/wp-jquery-lightbox/readme.txt

 	`<a href="image-3.jpg" rel="lightbox[roadtrip]">image #3</a>`

+1. You can use the `data-download` attribute to set a custom download link:

+	`<a href="image-medium.jpg" rel="lightbox" data-download="image-superlarge.jpg"> [...] </a>`

 1. To *disable* lightboxing of an image link, just set any other rel-attribute: `rel="nobox"`

 1. Keyboard support: Arrows, P(revious)/N(ext) and X/C/ESC for close.

-1. To configure the download-link, set the `data-download` attribute:
-	`<a href="image-medium.jpg" rel="lightbox[]" data-download="image-superlarge.jpg"> [...] </a>`

-= For developers: =
-1. Always have `wp_footer();` just before the closing `</body>` tag of your theme, or you will break many plugins, which generally use this hook to reference JavaScript files.
+Swipe left / right on touch devices.

 1. Apply lightbox to any content by running `jqlb_apply_lightbox($your_content, "any ID");` It returns a string with all image links lightboxed, grouped by `"any id"`.

+= Trouble shooting: =
+If you have problems with WP jQuery Lightbox, please make sure you try these steps before asking for help.
+If you ask for help and I find any of these steps would fix the problem, I will just link you back here to do the work yourself.

+1. Make sure your site is not throwing any javascript errors.
+Use [your browsers javascript console](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers) to find out.

+If you're running a custom theme:
+1. Make sure you have [`wp_head();`](http://codex.wordpress.org/Function_Reference/wp_head) just before the closing `</head>` tag of your theme, or you will break many plugins, which generally use this hook to reference JavaScript files.
+1. For the same reason, always have `wp_footer();` just before the closing `</body>` tag of your theme.
 1. Many JavaScript optimizers, combiners, minifiers, etc. conflict with [`wp_localize_script`](http://codex.wordpress.org/Function_Reference/wp_localize_script2), used to configure this plugin and many others.
 * If you have problems with jQuery Lightbox; first disable all JavaScript-optimizing plugins.
 (Optimize Scripts, W3 Total Cache, WP Minify etc)
 * If you develop JavaScript optimizers for WordPress, please play nice with the default API...
 * [More info about this issue](http://wordpress.org/support/topic/122-worked-13-does-not-work-for-me?replies=19)

+Lastly:
+1. Disable all other plugins, one at a time.
+Try the lightbox between each.
+1. Revert to the default theme.
+Did it help?
+Fix your theme.

+Still have problems?
+Post a link and describe what issue you're having.

 == Changelog ==
-= 1.3.5 (2013-xx-xx) =
+= 1.4 (2013-02-02) =
-* Added swipe gestures on supporting devices
+* Added swipe gestures on touch devices
+* Added slideshow
+* Added support for multiple sets in one post (use: 'set' with the gallery-shortcode)
+* Added support for arbitrary Download links via the [`data-download`-attribute](http://wordpress.org/extend/plugins/wp-jquery-lightbox/installation/)
-* Added support for a 'set'-attribute to the gallery-shortcode.
+* Added support to pick text from the image ALT-attribute (if title is not available)
+* Added translations: Norwegian Bokmål (thanks [Ole Martin Kristiansen](http://hvorerole.com/)!)
 * Updated regexp to deal with urls like www.gif.org.
 (Thanks Yannick Berker!)
 * Replaced two CSS selector names to avoid collisions.
 (Hat tip; Pollmann Frederic)
-* Added information on how to get lightbox to pick up texts from your media library
-* Added support for arbitrary Download links via the [`data-download`-attribute](http://wordpress.org/extend/plugins/wp-jquery-lightbox/installation/).
-* Added translations: Norwegian Bokmål (thanks [Ole Martin Kristiansen](http://hvorerole.com/)!)
-* Added support to pick text from the image ALT-attribute.
 * Fix to support Infinite Scroll and similar
 * Fix leaky CSS on admin page